Jambrose777/JacobAmbroseWCAStatistics/ClockLuck/README.txt

  - 2 Points if 4 adjacent edges are solved and the center is not relative to them (overlap, takes 2 moves to solve, not 0)

-Cases considered to be Skill Lukcy Cases, these can be forced and depend on the method of solving:
+Cases considered to be Skill Lucky Cases, these can be forced and depend on the method of solving:
  - a corner skip
  - a 12 o'clock skip